AndroidPillars/Git/README.md

 # GitHub Installation and setup

-- Visit and Create the Account -> https://github.com
+- Create the Account in https://github.com
 - Create New Repository.
 - To set up Repository we can use Desktop or by using command line.
 - We have to push an existing repository to the Remote Repository.